Hysteria: A Festival of Women: Collaborations

 During Hysteria's years of existence, the festival shared some artists, as well as aesthetic curatorial-social-political sensibilities with Montreal's Edgy Women festival.
+Hysteria, Edgy, and the Counting Past 2 trans arts festival shared similar transdisciplinary approaches to building communities around marginalized artists.

 Hysteria after 2009

 2009 was a year marked by an increase in the production of women's theatre works at Buddies in Bad Times, in large part due to the publication of an Arts report by Canada Council for the Arts, entitled, "Adding it Up: The Status of Women in Canadian Theatre," which showed the vast majority of plays appearing on Canadian stage coming from male playwrights. following this season, however, a shift occurred in the programming, beginning with the decision not to renew King's contract as artistic associate which led to the festival's subsequent cessation.

 Since then, Strange Sisters has been revived, a one-night festival of queer women's work.
-In 2015, it was renamed Insatiable Sisters by co-curators Kim Katrin Crosby and Gein Wong.
-Insatiable Sisters highlights new performance works of queer womyn and trans* folks.
+In 2015, it was renamed Insatiable Sisters by co-curators Kim Katrin Crosby and Gein Wong. highlights new performance works of queer womyn and trans* folks.